NBS8523 : MBA Individual Project

 Assessment Rationale And Relationship

-An in-depth Project Report allows the student to demonstrate their ability to undertake self-directed independent research and to integrate their learning from across the programme.
+An in-depth project report allows you to demonstrate your ability to undertake self-directed independent research and integrate learning from across the MBA programme.

-Unless agreed otherwise in advance by the academic tutor or module leader, all final reports will include an Executive Summary and Recommendations.
-These two sections will be clearly derived from the research conducted and written for a non-academic audience.
+Unless agreed otherwise by your academic tutor or module leader, all reports will also include a multimedia executive summary and recommendations written for a non-academic audience.

 Timetable